๐Ÿ“–British Literature II

 Why This Matters

-Modernism wasn't just a literary movement—it was a seismic response to a world shattered by industrialization, world war, and crumbling certainties.
+Modernism wasn't just a literary movement.
+It was a response to a world shattered by industrialization, world war, and crumbling certainties.
 When you encounter these writers on exams, you're being tested on your ability to recognize how they broke from Victorian conventions and why their formal innovations matched their thematic concerns.
-The fragmented poetry, stream-of-consciousness prose, and unreliable narrators weren't stylistic quirks—they were deliberate responses to a fractured modern experience.
+The fragmented poetry, stream-of-consciousness prose, and unreliable narrators weren't stylistic quirks.
+They were deliberate responses to a fractured modern experience.

 Understanding these writers means grasping the connections between narrative technique, historical context, and philosophical inquiry.
-Whether an FRQ asks you to analyze Woolf's interiority or compare Eliot's cultural pessimism to Orwell's political warnings, you need to see the underlying patterns.
-Don't just memorize titles and dates—know what formal innovation each writer pioneered and what existential or social crisis that technique was designed to capture.
+Whether an essay asks you to analyze Woolf's interiority or compare Eliot's cultural pessimism to Orwell's political warnings, you need to see the underlying patterns.
+Don't just memorize titles and dates.
+Know what formal innovation each writer pioneered and what existential or social crisis that technique was designed to capture.

 Stream-of-Consciousness and Interior Life